vishuaxar9891/MarkdownView/README.md

 ## Features

-- 🚀 **Real-time Rendering**: Live Markdown parsing and rendering as you type
+- **Real-time Rendering**: Live Markdown parsing and rendering as you type.
-- 🎨 **Syntax Highlighting**: Beautiful code syntax highlighting with Splash
+- **Syntax Highlighting**: Beautiful code syntax highlighting with Splash.
-- 📊 **Math Rendering**: LaTeX math formula rendering with SwiftMath
+- **Math Rendering**: LaTeX math formula rendering with SwiftMath.
-- 📱 **iOS Optimized**: Native UIKit implementation for optimal performance
+- **iOS Optimized**: Native UIKit implementation for optimal performance.

 ## Installation

-Add the following to your `Package.swift` file:
+To install MarkdownView, add the following to your `Package.swift` file:

 ```swift
 dependencies: [